Chaitanya199102/common-object-utils/README.md

 # REST-Request-Transformation
-The following projects helps as an adapter to transform request from one from to another to make api calls and transforms response back too.
+The following projects helps as an adapter to transform request from one form to another to make api calls and transforms response back too.
 Adapter Pattern: https://en.wikipedia.org/wiki/Adapter_pattern.
 Developed using Java Reflection and JSON mapping of source and destination